 One advantage of touring a home is that you have an opportunity to picture yourself inside it.
 Unless the builder has a model home, new construction is usually a leap of faith.

 There are a number of other factors to consider in putting together your cost-benefit analysis.
-On the plus side, buying new construction means that you’re not going to have to fork over dough for a roof replacement, re-painting, or new fixtures any time soon.
+On the plus side, buying new construction means that you’re not going to have to fork over the dough for a roof replacement, re-painting, or new fixtures any time soon.

 Of course, your aspirations may be humbler than building a fancy house.
 Maybe it’s the land you’re more worried about, and you’re willing to settle for a manufactured home.

 If a lot doesn’t have CC&Rs (conditions, covenants, and restrictions) that prevent it, there’s nothing stopping you from putting a manufactured home with the proper certification on a foundation.
 Keep in mind though that you won’t bear the fruits of an appreciating market to the same degree you would with a stick-built home.
+That’s an important factor if you’re considering making a move at some point.

 Apart from manufactured homes, using a trailer or tiny home as your primary dwelling might seem like a tempting solution to climbing housing prices.
 Unfortunately, it can’t be done legally even in more rural areas around Bend, Eugene, and elsewhere in Oregon.